The Ultimate British Columbia and Canadian Rockies Road Trip (Part 2 of 3)

 Day 6: Banff National Park and Marble Canyon.

 If you've come all the way up to visit Banff National Park, you can already pat yourself on the back.
 The park is quite a drive unless you are flying to Calgary.
 But your job isn't over until you see Moraine Lake at sunrise.
 The moment when the sun gently touches the mountain peaks towering behind the lake with its golden, almost reddish rays will take your breath away.
-Simply put - Moraine Lake is the more picturesque mountain lake in Canada and perhaps in the whole world.
-So is it worth waking up at 5 am to catch sunrise?
+Simply put - Moraine Lake is the most picturesque mountain lake in Canada and perhaps in the whole world.
+So is it worth waking up at 5 am to catch the sunrise?
 Absolutely!

 A word of caution - arrive at least 30 minutes before sunrise to get a parking spot and find a good place to watch or photograph the "light show".
 We arrived at 5:40 am and there were only a few parking spots left.
 The best picture spots on the rock pile have also been taken.